Skip to main content

 Seattle

-High housing costs and Washington state taxes (no income tax but high sales and property).
+High housing costs.
+Washington has no state income tax, but sales and property taxes are high.
 Cost of living has risen rapidly with tech growth.

 Atlanta